Seagate/cortx/doc/SuggestedContributions.md

   * Team Member: Nikita
 * Simplify deployment: run in a “demo” mode on a single node without root access and without real storage devices (files or loop devices)
   * Team Member: Nikita
-* See doc/todo in the mero repository
+* See doc/todo in the motr repository
   * Team Member: Nikita
 * Get it working on Windows Subsystem Linux.
 Add documentation and a downloadable VM image.
 * Improve CI/CD and other automated tasks.
 When you do these, please document them in docs/CI_CD.md.